 The use of date rape drugs has been reported at bars and restaurants in Lusaka.

 Commercial fraud scams are common in Zambia.
 Individuals have been the victims of extortion after being persuaded to travel to Zambia on business.
 See our International scams page.

 Civil unrest/political tension

-Political protests occur in Zambia.
+Zambia’s Presidential and National elections are now scheduled to take place on 11 August 2016.
+Zambia has a history of electoral rallies, and there are likely to be a number of opposition and government rallies across Zambia in the lead up to the election.
+Associated political protests may also occur.
 There were small disturbances associated with the January 2015 elections.
 You should avoid large crowds, political rallies and demonstrations as they may turn violent.
 You should monitor local media for information about possible safety and security risks.

 There is a low threat of terrorism in Zambia.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.

 Credit cards are accepted at some hotels, restaurants and shops in major urban centres.
 Many companies charge a 5% fee for the use of credit cards.
 ATMs which accept international cards are only available in the capital, Lusaka.
 Use only reputable banks and Bureaux de Change to exchange money or use ATMs, as counterfeit US$100 and Kwacha notes are in circulation.
 Credit card fraud does occur in Zambia.
 Be sure to keep your card in sight at all times while payments are being processed, that credit cards are swiped no more than necessary and that all carbons are destroyed.